ChunghanYi/qr-wireguard-ui/README.md

 Slowboot
 ```

-## My blog postings for this project
+## My blog posting for this project
   For more information, please read the blog posting below.<br>
   https://slowbootkernelhacks.blogspot.com/2025/01/quantum-resistant-wireguard-from-ui-to.html
   <br>